Andrew-booler/cs255-llvm/README.md

 ```

 ### Run the image ###
-Notes that the `cs255-llvm-pass` is the directory that contains the code template.
+The folders `cs255-llvm-*` are the directories that contain my code.
 You have to clone it first and then add it to the docker container using the following command.
 Also, Capital Letters **CANNOT** appear on the path to `cs255-llvm-pass` directory.
 ```bash
 $ docker run -it -v $PWD/cs255-llvm-pass:/cs255-llvm-pass --name cs255-llvm cs255-llvm-image /bin/bash
 ```